MIGZnumberONE/MIGZnumberONE/README.md

 1- 👀 I’m interested in für  IT
-- 🌱 I’m currently learning  Coden
+- 🌱 I’m currently coding
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me
 <!---